Registration Tips from Financial Aid and Scholarships

 Federal Title IV Census Date

-- To receive Direct Subsidized, Direct Unsubsidized or Direct PLUS loans, you must be enrolled in at least halftime eligible credit hours at the time of disbursement.
+- To receive Direct Subsidized, Direct Unsubsidized and/or Direct PLUS loans, you must be enrolled in at least halftime Title IV required credit hours at the time of disbursement.
+Halftime for Undergraduate students is at least six (6) TIV required credit hours and for Graduate students is five (5) Title IV required credit hours.

-- Pell Grant amounts will be awarded based on the number of eligible Title IV credit hours that you are registered in as of the federal financial aid census date.*
+- Pell Grant amounts will be awarded based on the number of eligible Title IV credit hours that you are registered in as of the federal financial aid census date (SEOG, IASG, TEACH and SC Need Based also follow this guideline).*

 Required Coursework and Federal Aid Eligibility

 Your enrollment status determines your federal Title IV aid eligibility.
-Federal aid includes Pell, SEOG, TEACH, and IASG Grants, Direct Subsidized and Unsubsidized Loans, Direct Parent PLUS Loans, Direct Graduate PLUS Loans, and Federal Work Study.
+Federal aid includes Pell, SEOG, TEACH, and IASG Grants, Direct Subsidized and Unsubsidized Loans, Direct Parent PLUS Loans, Direct Graduate PLUS Loans, and Federal Work Study (SC Need Based Grant also follows this guideline).

 How is my enrollment status determined?

 Almost every class you take has credit hours associated with it (for example ENG 101 = 4 credits).
-Check your class schedule against your program evaluation in WebAdvisor to verify that the classes you are taking are required for your degree program.
+Check your class schedule against your My Progress/Student Planning to verify that the classes you are taking are required for your degree program.
 Add the credit hours associated with your required classes to determine your enrollment status.
 Classes that do not fulfill core, foundation, major, or REQUIRED elective requirements within your degree program are NOT counted when determining your enrollment status for federal aid eligibility.

-Will dropping a class affect my financial aid?
+Will dropping a class/withdrawing from the University affect my financial aid?

 What should I do if I think one or more of my classes is NOT required?

 Seek advisement immediately and take note of the last day to add/drop with no academic record.
 The sooner you recognize an issue, the sooner your academic advisor and a financial aid counselor can help you resolve it.
-Don’t let a reduced financial aid package impact the start of your fall semester.
+Do not let a reduced financial aid package impact the start of your spring semester.
 You may receive additional emails from Financial Aid and Scholarships if it appears your classes are not counting so monitor your email.
-Check your program evaluation today!
+Check your My Progress/Student Planning today!

 What if I plan to double major, add a minor, study abroad, get an internship, or take an experiential or graduate level course?